eosnetworkfoundation/grant-framework/applications/myproject_name.md

 # EOS Network Foundation Grant Proposal

-> This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
-Lines starting with a `>` (such as this one) can be removed.
->
-> See the [Grant Framework Process](https://github.com/eosnetworkfoundation/grant-framework#grant-process-for-new-proposals) on how to submit a proposal.

 - **Project Name:** The Lost Diamond
 - **Team Name:** Time2Discover
 - **Payment Address:** time2discovr (EOS Mainnet)
 - **[Level](https://github.com/eosnetworkfoundation/grant-framework#grant-levels):** 1

-> ⚠️ *The combination of your GitHub account submitting the application and the EOS account address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview